Ko11e/Bogardens-blacksmith/README.md

   - Source code is hosted on GitHub and delpoyed using Git Pages.
 - Git
   - During the development of the website, Git was utilized to commit and push code.
-(- Google Fonts
-  - Google fonts were used to import the 'Palanquin' font into the style.css file which is used on all pages.)
 - Font Awesome
    - Icons from https://fontawesome.com/ used as social media and map links in footer.
 - Tinyjpg